 NHPR journalists make sure actualities, quotes or paraphrases of those we interview are accurate and are used in the proper context.
-An actuality from an interviewee or speaker should reflect accurately what that person was asked or was responding to.
+An actuality (i.e. piece of audio) from an interviewee or speaker should reflect accurately what that person was asked or was responding to.
 If we use tape or material from an earlier story, we clearly identify it as such.
-We tell listeners about the circumstances of an interview if that information is pertinent (such as the time the interview took place, the fact that an interviewee was speaking to us while on the fly, etc.).
+We tell users about the circumstances of an interview if that information is pertinent (such as the time the interview took place, the fact that an interviewee was speaking to us while on the fly, etc.).
 Whenever it's not clear how an interview was obtained, we should make it clear.
 The audience deserves more information, not less.
 The burden is on the NHPR journalist to ensure that our use of such material is true to the meaning the interviewee or speaker intended.

 Journalism should be conducted in the open.
 NHPR journalists do not misrepresent themselves: NHPR journalists disclose who they are and don't pose as law enforcement officials, investigators or other such officials.
-There will be occasions not to declare our profession but rather to seek information as a member of the public working in places to which the general public has access, such as stores, public buildings, etc.

 If there is a question of legality in pursuit of a story, NHPR journalists should consult their supervisor.
 NHPR has lawyers available to assist NHPR journalists.
 If you have any question about the legality of your conduct, contact your supervisor, who will contact a lawyer.

-Although NHPR journalists do agree to talk to sources on background when necessary, NHPR's strong preference is to have people on the record.
+Although NHPR journalists do agree to talk to sources on background or off-the-record when necessary, NHPR's strong preference is to have people on the record.
 Before any information is accepted without full attribution, reporters should make every reasonable effort to get it on the record.
 If that is not possible, reporters should consider seeking the information elsewhere.

 When NHPR journalists attribute information in a story to a "source" or "sources," it is assumed that these are the NHPR journalists' sources and that they have obtained the information firsthand.
 If this is not the case, and the sources are ones quoted by other news organizations, then those sources must be attributed to those other news organizations.